How to Apply for a Canada Work Visa

 It allows the candidate to work for a preferred employer without needing a Labour Market Impact Assessment (LMIA).
 Below are the open work visa programs:

-- Post-Graduation Work Permit: Beneficial for international students who have studied from the Designated Learning Institution (DLI) in Canada, it offers a validity of three years in sync with the length of the graduation program.
+- Post-Graduation Work Permit: Beneficial for international students who have studied from a Designated Learning Institution (DLI) in Canada, it offers a validity in sync with the length of the graduation program up to a maximum of three years.

 This permit allows the candidate to work in Canada as per the pre-defined conditions and rules mentioned on the permit.
 Employer-specific work visa Programs are:

-- Global Talent Stream: Sough- after its fast processing, this program helps hire highly skilled global talent in Canada and strengthens its workforce.
+- Global Talent Stream: Sought-after for its fast processing, this program helps hire highly skilled global talent in Canada and strengthens its workforce.

-- Agricultural Stream: This program offers temporary foreign workers working in the agriculture stream for 24 months.
+- Agricultural Stream: This program offers pathways for temporary foreign workers working in the primary agriculture stream.

 2. Eligibility Check